In this Module

 - Describe 3 considerations for handling animals safely.

-Personal protective equipment (PPE) Gear worn to protect people from pesticides, contaminants, and mechanical injury (boots, gloves, goggles, Tyvek suits, respirators).
+Personal protective equipment (PPE) Gear worn to protect people from disease agents, contaminants, and mechanical injury (boots, gloves, goggles, Tyvek suits, respirators).

-Respirator A device designed to protect the wearer from inhaling harmful dusts and particles (some that might carry bacteria or fungi that could cause disease), fumes, vapors, or gases.
+Respirator A device designed to protect the wearer from inhaling harmful dusts (some that might carry bacteria or fungi that could cause disease), fumes, vapors, or gases.

 When some wild species move in, they can put customers and their property at risk.
-Some people don’t understand the possibilities until it is too late.
+Some people don’t understand the problems until it is too late.
 Others overreact.
-By offering credible information in a professional manner, you can help your customers make sensible decisions.
+By offering credible information in a professional manner, you can help your customers make sensible decisions about wildlife risks.

-Some wildlife pose threats to human health and safety.
+Wildlife can pose multiple threats to humans, domestic animals, crops, health and safety.
 Rodents, raccoons, and birds can cause fires by chewing wires or blocking vents or fans with their nests.
-Fan motors can overheat and ignite highly flammable nest materials.
+Fan motors and lights can overheat and ignite highly flammable nest materials.
 If a nest blocks a chimney, dangerous fumes can be trapped inside.
-Chewed wires may cause electronic systems to fail — imagine the consequences in a jail or hospital.
-Wildlife may collide with airplanes and cars and some are vectors of deadly diseases.
+Chewed wires may cause critical electronic systems to fail.
+Wildlife can collide with airplanes, cars, and other vehicles.

-You, your customers, their pets, and livestock might be bitten, scratched, or exposed to a wildlife disease, such as rabies.
-Most NWCOs are more likely to encounter a wildlife disease than the average person, because they often handle wild animals, and spend a lot of time in disease hot spots such as attics and crawl spaces.
+You, your customers, their pets, and livestock might be bitten, scratched, or exposed to a wildlife disease, such as rabies or histoplasmosis.
+Most WCOs are more likely to encounter wildlife diseases than the average person, because they often handle wild animals, and spend a lot of time in disease hot spots such as attics and crawl spaces.
 The fur, dander, droppings, and parasites of wild animals also can trigger allergies in some people.
-Wild animals often are noisy at night, which might deprive your customers of sleep.
-That doesn’t sound too bad, until it happens night after night after night.
+Wild animals often are noisy at night, which might deprive people of sleep.
+Animals running around the ceilings of homes are dangerous.

 Wildlife damage can also hit people in the pocketbook.
 To gain entrance to a building, some animals destroy parts of the exterior.
 Once inside, they might chew or soil woodwork and other materials.
-In particular, items stored in attics are vulnerable.
+Items stored in attics, basements, and closets are vulnerable.
 Raccoons and mice often ruin insulation, causing heating and cooling bills to rise.
-Chewed wires, of course, will need replacement, which can be expensive.
+Chewed wires will need to be repair or replaced, which can be expensive.
 Many human-wildlife conflicts are related to people’s safety, health, and protection of their property.
 There are risks and safety issues associated with performing wildlife damage management and there are risks from wildlife if preventive measures are not performed.

 Risks in WDM are associated with: